 Need help funding an arts project?
 Graduate students may apply for projects whose main focus is in undergraduate artmaking.

 Common Grants Online Application

 Film Study Center

-Many Harvard Dance Center and Office for the Arts Ceramics Program courses are open to GSAS students.
-Also, there are limited spaces open to graduate students in the figure drawing class.
+Many Harvard Dance Center and Ceramics Program courses are open to GSAS students.
+Limited spaces may also open to graduate students in the figure drawing class.
 Please check with the registrar for information on curricular courses.
 Expand your world!